bonartm/hugo-quiz/demo/content/_index.md

 5. Saturday

 # This question has no answer!
-The title is very long so it get's resized until if fits into the container.

 - [ ] yes
 - [ ] no